Last Updated on

 This bottle actually looks familiar, and I’m not entirely sure I can’t get it at the liquor store down the street.
 However, the benefit of ordering it through Winc is that I now know it suits my preferences just right according to the questionnaire I filled out.

-Upon first taste, I smelled and enjoyed the flavour of bananas.
+Upon first taste, I smelled and enjoyed the flavor of bananas.
 This wine is sweet, but not overwhelmingly so.
 It’s mild and smooth.
 The funny thing is, I don’t even like bananas.
 But I sure did like this wine.
 It was gone in two days.
 Whoops.

 2017 Yé-Yé Tempranillo